Grow in your Faith

 Campus Ministry provides a ministry of presence through its staff who build relationships with the students, staff, and faculty and who offer support during stressful times or times of grief.
 It is also from the many student leaders who have been called and trained to walk with their peers in their daily lives through campus ministry programs.
 Lastly, the ministry is present through its two prayer spaces on campus: a prayer/mediation room in the campus ministry offices open 24/7 and the Sacred Heart Chapel located next to the atrium.

 The Sacred Heart Chapel Schedule: The Chapel is open for everyone’s prayer or contemplation needs when the Atrium is open.
-Campus Mass is held on Sundays at 5 pm (music practice at 4 pm) and on Wednesdays at 3:45 pm and Thursdays at 11:45 pm during the week.
-Midday Prayer is on Mon, Tues, and Fri from noon until 12:15 pm.
-Confession is on Wednesdays at 3 pm or by appointment (588-6631).
-A Holy Hour with adoration is on the 1st and 3rd Thursday of the month at 9 pm.
+Campus Mass is held on Sundays at 5 pm (music practice at 4:15 pm) and on Wednesdays and Thursday at 12:20 pm.
+Midday Prayer is on Mon, Tues, and Fri from noon until 12:30 pm.
+Confession is on Wednesdays from noon until 12:15 pm or by appointment (588-6631).
 Campus Ministry also assists students, staff or faculty to find, connect and attend local faith communities.

 Everyone is welcome to attend any campus ministry event.
 Some of the events include: spiritual enrichment experiences, social justice programs, global awareness opportunities, social gatherings, spiritual direction, Peace and Justice Week, “Espresso Your Faith Questions” about different religions and visits to local religious communities and places of worship.
 The creation of new programs and events by others is encouraged and will be supported however they need.
 Three programs of many campus ministry wants to highlight are: